 Experimental sink that writes events to a Kite Dataset.
-This sink will deserialize the body of each incoming event and store the resulting record in a Kite Dataset.
-It determines target Dataset by opening a repository URI, kite.repo.uri, and loading a Dataset by name, kite.dataset.name.
+This sink will descrialize the body of each incoming event and store the resulting record in a Kite Dataset.
+It determines target Dataset by loading a dataset by URI.

 The only supported serialization is avro, and the record schema must be passed in the event headers, using either flume.avro.schema.literal with the JSON schema representation or flume.avro.schema.url with a URL where the schema may be found (hdfs:/...
 URIs are supported).
 This is compatible with the Log4jAppender flume client and the spooling directory source's Avro deserializer using deserializer.schemaType = LITERAL.